 Give and take

 You need to sell your idea to potential investors, and the way to do this most effectively is by highlighting how they will benefit from investing in your particular business.
 You are going to have a lot of competition in trying to get funding for your business, therefore you need to make the deal worthwhile for the investor.
-You also need to be clear on what you want and need from the investor and what you will be giving to them in return.
-You will need to find a good balance, and see what ‘best for both’ kind of proposal you can put forward.
+Also, be clear on what you want and need from the investor and what you will be giving to them in return.
+Find a good balance, and see what ‘best for both’ kind of proposal you can put forward.

 If you are investing your own money into the business from savings, then mention this.
 It will let the investor know that you are willing to bet on your business idea and dream.
 Most investors want to see that you will invest in the idea so they will be more likely to invest with you.

 You will also need to find an investor that is right for you and your business.
 It is worth thinking about what you want from an investor beyond the finances to fund your business.
-You may want or need an investor that will play the role of a mentor, especially if you are new to the industry.
-You may want an investor to help you get connected, they may introduce you to their contacts leading to more opportunities.
+The investor may play the role of a mentor, especially if you are new to the industry.
+An investor may help you get connected, they could introduce you to their contacts leading to more opportunities.
 You will need to take into consideration the business relationship you want from your investor and pick carefully.

-These are just some of the ways in which you can be well prepared and equipped to ask for funding, and for finding the right investor for you and your business.
+These are just some of the ways in which you can be well prepared and equipped to ask for funding.
+You will also need to ensure that you find the right investor your business.
 Take time to work on your business plan and pitch, making sure that it is backed by solid market research.

 More on funding your small business and business finance here.